arbaazali872/TreasureHuntRL/README.md

 ## Running the Project

 ### Using `model_handler.py`
 The `model_handler.py` file serves as the entry point for both training and testing the RL agent.
-The mode is selected by setting the `MODE` environment variable in the `.env` file.
+The mode is selected by setting the `MODE` environment variable in the `config.env` file.
 If no mode is selected, the script will both train and test the model.

 1. **Training the Agent**:
-    - Set `MODE=train` in the `.env` file.
+    - Set `MODE=train` in the `config.env` file.
     - Run the script:
       ```bash
       python model_handler.py